 The fourth lesson of the pact is that in the world today, citizenship, not ethnicity, is the paramount value.
 Underlying the policies of both Hitler and Stalin was a view that nationality – German or Russian – was more important than the citizenship of others.
 That led to the 1939 accord and that led to war.
 In many ways, the founding principle of the United Nations was that citizenship always takes precedence over ethnicity: otherwise, the world will remain in conflict forever.

 Tragically, many in the world today have forgotten that.
 Putin has elevated Russian ethnicity over the citizenship of people in Ukraine, Georgia and elsewhere, and other countries focus on co-ethnics or co-religionists abroad as if they had special rights with regard to them.
 The settlement of 1945 held that this was wrong.
 And Molotov-Ribbentrop is again a useful reminder that citizenship and the countries on which it is based must be respected rather than ignored.
 If it isn’t, then the world will again enter a very dark time.

 But today, there are many who say that in an increasingly chaotic world, realism requires deferring to the strong rather than following the rules.
-That attitude affects not only dictators like Putin but authoritarians like Donald Trump.
-They, too, want to turn back the clock, to go back to a world in which their countries did what they wanted because they could not because they had any right to do so.
+They want to turn back the clock, to go back to a world in which their countries did what they wanted.

 * This is a lightly edited version of the speech written by Paul Goble for the international conference, “Utopia unachieved despite millions victimised?
 Communist crimes and European memory”, held in Tallinn, Estonia, on 23 August 2018.
 This article was originally published on 23 August 2018.